cfallot/Payload-Electronics/README.md

      We will also supply power and control for the Motor in the flywheel from this board.

 ###### RasPi Mounting
    >We need a board to mount the RasPi inside PLOP, we'll likely stick this with the ignition circuit that starts the rocket motor.
-Also to be mentioned, we'll be mounting the radio here as well..
+Also to be mentioned, we'll be mounting the radio here as well.